By Alesia Krush

 Some people say there is no such thing as SEO-friendly URL structure.
-They claim that search engines are perfectly capable of making sense of any type of URL and pretty much any URL structure.
+They claim search engines are perfectly capable of making sense of any type of URL and pretty much any URL structure.
 In most cases, the people who say this are web developers (just so you know, I love Web devs).

-I’ve noticed that sometimes web developers and SEOs live in two parallel universes, each with its own center of gravity.
+I’ve noticed sometimes web developers and SEOs live in two parallel universes, each with its own center of gravity.
 While web developers basically care about crawlability, site speed, and other technical things, SEOs are mostly focused on what constitutes their sacred grail: website rankings and ROI.

 What is an SEO-friendly URL structure?

-First of all, let me start by saying that it is always better to call in an SEO manager early in the development stage, so that there is no need to make sometimes hard-to-implement tweaks afterwards.
+First of all, let me start by saying that it is always better to call in an SEO manager early in the development stage, so there is no need to make sometimes hard-to-implement tweaks afterwards.

 From an SEO point of view, a site’s URL structure should be: